Web hosting & URLs

 How to request a URL

-To request a URL, log a job in the IT Service Desk.
+To request a URL, log a Service Desk ticket.
 Alternatively, your local area might handle this for you.

 Spaces in URLs